Shan876/info2180-lab1/README.md

 # info2180-lab1
-This is lab 1 for Shandene Gray
+This is lab 1 for Shandene Kemoy Gray